The Best Audition Songs for Buddy: The Buddy Holly Story

-Buddy: The Buddy Holly Story is a contemporary musical that’s set in the 1950s.
-Because of that, all of the songs below have a 1950s rock vibe to them.
-There are also a few non-musical theatre 1950s/60s songs below in case your audition specifically calls for that.
+Since Buddy – The Buddy Holly Story is set in the 1950s, the following songs have a 1950s feel to them.
+There are also a few non-theatre songs below to match the musical’s style.

 Please note: This post contains affiliate links.
 This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
 See our disclosure for more info.